 \subsubsection{Participants}

-In order to target participants with different degrees of ML and domain expertise for our study, we recruited participants in two ways\footnote{This study was approved by our institution’s IRB.} during July--September 2020. \Participants were mainly students and researchers spanning various fields (machine learning, biology, physical sciences, history etc.) across multiple universities.
+In order to target participants with different degrees of ML and domain expertise for our study, we recruited participants in two ways\footnote{This study was approved by our institution’s IRB.}.
+First, we recruited 95 \participants which were mainly students and researchers spanning various fields (machine learning, biology, physical sciences, history, etc.) across multiple universities.
 We recruited these participants by advertising in multiple mailing lists and reaching out to various faculty across multiple universities.
 Additionally, we recruited an additional 95 \participants on the platform Prolific.
 We required Prolific \participants to have a minimal approval rate of 98\%, have completed a minimum of 250 previous submissions on the Prolific platform, and be located in the United States.